 2. Explicit Conversion

-This kind of typecasting, we are supposed to explicitly define the data type in which we want to convert any value. unlike implicit conversion, it has to be mentioned the data type before the operation or value in which it has to be converted.
+In this kind of typecasting, we are supposed to explicitly define the data type in which we want to convert any value. unlike implicit conversion, it has to be mentioned the data type before the operation or value in which it has to be converted.
 It is used when we have to store the value of any data type that occupies more memory as compared to the variable that is going to store it.
 For example, the float variable occupies 4 bytes while the integer takes 2 bytes of the memory.
-In order to store the float value in the integer variable, we will need to mention it before the float value that we want to convert it into an integer. as an outcome, the values existing after a decimal of the float value will vanish and whatever was there before the decimal will be stored in the integer variable.
+In order to store the float value in the integer variable, we will need to mention it before the float value that we want to convert it into an integer. as an outcome, the values existing after a decimal of the float value will vanish, and whatever was there before the decimal will be stored in the integer variable.

 Int a = (int) 7/6